meta4/xml-funcwriter/XML-FuncWriter/XML-FuncWriter-design-notes.md

       'root stuff',
       );

 Do you see what went wrong?
-Try the code and see what happens.
+Run the code to see what happens.
 (Or just read on.)

-* The First Results
+## The First Results

 The source of the problem is complicated.
-It has to do with the fundamental way functions are called in perl (and most programming languages).
+It may take a serious effort to understand the explanation of the problem.
+Fundamentaly, the problem has to do with the way functions are called in perl, and most programming languages.

+### The Problem

-The problem is Perl evaluates the nested XML_elem functions from the inside out.
-The innermost XML_elem function (the 'sub_branch' element) is evaluated first, before the function it is an argument to (the 'branch' element) is called.
-When the 'branch' XML_elem function is called all it gets is the @results array from the 'sub_branch' XML_elem function.
-The contents of the @results array are all strings.
-Some of these strings are XML tags.
-So, these XML tags and entities are escaped by escape_ents as they are interpolated into the "branch" element.
-Then the new contents of @results are escaped again when they are interpolated into the "root" element.
+Perl evaluates the nested `XML_elem` functions from the inside out.
+The innermost `XML_elem` function (the `'sub_branch'` call) is evaluated first, before the `'branch'` call to `XML_elem`.
+When the `'branch'` `XML_elem` function is called it gets is the `@results` array from the `'sub_branch'` `XML_elem` function call.
+At this point the contents of the `@results` array are all strings.
+Some of these strings are XML tags and some are just the XML contens.
+These XML tags and entities are escaped by `escape_ents` as they are interpolated into the `'branch'` element.
+Then the contents of `@results` produced by the `'branch'` call to `XML_elem` are escaped again when they are interpolated in the `'root'` call to `XML_elem`.
 The result is a big mess.
-It is actually valid XML, but not the XML I wanted.
+It *is* actually valid XML, but not the XML we want.

-* The Problem

-Since none of the arguments to XML_elem are function references the line marked by "<--- ???"  in XML_elem is never executed.
-The way XML_elem is designed it identifies an argument is an XML-sub-element by determining if the argument is a code reference.
-If it is a code reference then XML_elem does not escape any entities produced by that argument.
-A sub-element's function is responsible for escaping it's own entities.
-The enclosing element can't distinguish between
+None of the arguments to the `'branch'` and `'root'` calls to `XML_elem` are function references, so the line marked by `# <--- ???`  in `XML_elem` never executes.  `XML_elem`  identifies an argument is an XML-sub-element if the argument is a code reference.
+If it is a code reference `XML_elem` does not escape any entities produced by that argument.
+The sub-element's call to `XML_elem` is responsible for escaping the entities in the sub-element.
+In our first attempt the enclosing calls to `XML_elem` can't distinguish between the XML tags and the XML content strings.

+There is a certain element of "Doctor, it hurts when I do this" to this problem.
+So, it is tempting to respond, "Well, don't do that!".
+The way Perl evaluates arguments to functions (eager evaluation) is fundamental to the way Perl works.
+Lazy evaluation is a un-natural thing to do.
+But, in this document, I'm  presenting lazy evaluation as a tool to solve a complicated library interface problem.
+It is a strange concept, and using it everywhere is not appropriate, at least in Perl.
+But, there are places where it might be useful.

-Note: In the first code fragment the list of results from XML_elem are joined together separated newlines before the results are printed.
-XML_elem returns an array so we can, in theory, nest XML elements created in one part of a program inside XML generated in another part of the program.
-(It doesn't work at this point but it will soon) The code fragments in this document create the XML fragment all in one place, but, using the final product, you could distribute the creation of the XML elements to wherever it is most convenient.
+Note: In the first line of the code in the first attempt, the list of results from `XML_elem` are joined together separated newlines before the results are printed.
+Remember, `XML_elem` returns an array so we can, in theory, nest XML elements created in one part of a program inside XML generated in another part of the program.
+(It doesn't work at this point but it will soon) The code fragments in this document create the XML fragment all in one statement, but, by the end, we will be able to distribute the creation of the XML elements to wherever it is most convenient.

-* Lazy Evaluation
+### Lazy Evaluation

-What we need is to prevent the nested XML_elem functions from being evaluated until inside the calling function.
-This is called Lazy Evaluation.
+What we need to do is prevent the nested `XML_elem` functions from being evaluated until inside the calling function.
+This is Lazy Evaluation.
 Perl can delay the evaluation of a function by passing a code reference as an argument and calling the function through the code reference inside the function, instead of calling the function in the argument list.

-The problem is, if we use a function reference, how do we pass arguments to the function when it is called via the reference deep inside nested calls to XML_elem?
-The solution is to use a closure to bind the subroutine reference and the arguments together into a function that can be called with no arguments.
+This solves one problem but creates another.
+If we pass a function reference, how do we pass arguments to the function when it is called via the reference deep inside nested calls to `XML_elem`?
+The solution to this new problems is to use a closure to bind the subroutine reference and the arguments together into a function that can be called with no arguments.

-* The First Closure
+### The First Closure

-This simple subroutine, called "ml" for make lazy, solves our problem.
-Each time it is called it packages the subroutine reference in the variable $theFunc and all the remaining arguments in the array @args, and returns a reference to an anonymous subroutine.
-When the anonymous subroutine is called it simply returns the result of calling the function, via the reference stored in $theFunc, using the arguments stored in @args.
-Using this function we  delay the execution of XML_elem until the anonymous function ml returns is executed.
+This simple subroutine, called `ml` for make lazy, solves our problem.
+Each time it is called it packages the subroutine reference in the variable `$theFunc` and all the remaining arguments in the array `@args`, and returns a reference to an anonymous subroutine.
+When the anonymous subroutine is called it simply returns the result of calling the function, via the reference stored in `$theFunc`, using the arguments stored in `@args`.
+Using this function we  delay the execution of `XML_elem` until the anonymous function that `ml` returns is executed.

-Since $theFunc and @args are lexical variables, declared with "my", a new set is created each time ml is called.
-Additionally, as long as we keep a reference to each subroutine that ml returns, each pair of $theFunc and @args variables are kept.
-Perl keeps distinct copies of $theFunc and @args together inside each anonymous subroutine so the pointer to the subroutine implicitly contains the proper $theFunc, and @args variables.
+Since `ml` declares `$theFunc` and `@args` as lexical variables with `my`, new sets are created each time `ml` is called.
+Additionally, as long as we keep a reference to each subroutine that `ml` returns, each pair of `$theFunc` and `@args` variables are kept.
+Perl keeps distinct copies of `$theFunc` and `@args` together inside each anonymous subroutine so the pointer to the subroutine implicitly contains the proper `$theFunc`, and `@args` variables.
 This is the magic of closures used to produce lazy evaluation.

     # ml (Make Lazy) takes a reference to a subroutine as it's 1st arg.
 All
     # remaining args are saved and used as arguments for the subroutine when